Englishson0909/Fall2024/assing01.md

 2) [Make a Music Video](https://app.pictory.ai/storyboard/scripttovideo) or Trailor based on the story
 3) Write a letter to the chararcters
 4) Write a pre story
-5) Dictation with mp3 files (to figure out grammar point or story)
+5) Dictation with mp3 files (to focus on grammar point or story)